Ready. Safe. Go.

 Our plans have been done in collaboration with the Clínica of the University of Navarra and the Hospital Clínic of Barcelona.

 Frequently Asked Questions

-We’re requiring everyone undergo testing before coming to campus, and then fill out a health questionnaire and go through temperature screening every time they access campus.
+In addition, you’ll go through temperature screening every time you enter campus.
 Face masks and social distancing are obligatory, and we’ve adapted all our spaces to help keep people safe.
 We’ve also implemented thorough cleaning protocols.

 At IESE, we’ve enforced stringent hygiene and preventative measures to minimize any risk of contagion to the greatest extent possible.
 If you’re in a high-risk group and you’d like to come to campus, you must request a medical certificate, in addition to meeting all of our standard requirements for campus access.

 Yes, if you follow our stringent safety measures.
 That means wearing a mask at all times, maintaining distances and respecting occupancy levels in our workrooms.